I – V 07:00-21:00

 • Suspected skin mycosis (e.g., tinea corporis, tinea pedis, etc.);

-• When the condition of the skin does not improve with standard treatment or the diagnosis is unclear;
+• When skin condition does not improve with standard treatment or the diagnosis is unclear;

-• With symptoms similar to contact dermatitis or other inflammatory diseases.
+• In the presence of symptoms similar to contact dermatitis or other inflammatory conditions.

 Benefits: